equinor/radix-platform/scripts/service-principals-and-aad-apps/README.md

 - Azure key vault

+## Best practice

+_Store credentials in a reusable format_
+All credentials should be stored in radix key vault as json using the schema provided by the [`template-credentials.json`](./template-credentials.json) file.

+_Component bootstrap and teardown should include handling component credentials_
+Components that require service principals and/or aad apps should handle this is part of their own bootstrap/teardown process.

 ## Prerequisites

 User must have the Azure AD role "Application Developer" active in order to work with Azure AD.
+The library [`lib_service_principal.sh`](lib_service_principal.sh) has a function that can perform this check in your scripts: `exit_if_user_does_not_have_required_ad_role()`

 ## Use cases